maylands-rotary/rotary/2023 - Rotary Club of Maylands - Constitution.md

-# CONSTITUTION OF THE ROTARY CLUB OF BEAUFORT PERTH INC.
+# CONSTITUTION OF THE ROTARY CLUB OF MAYLANDS INC.

 Registered in Western Australia under the Associations Incorporation Act 2015 Section 10(1)

 Registered Number A1025782B

-Resolved at the Special General Meeting of members duly convened and held on 6 December 2018.
+Resolved at the Special General Meeting of members duly convened and held on 13 September 2023.

 ## ARTICLE I NAME OF THIS CLUB
 The name of this organization shall be:
-> ROTARY CLUB OF BEAUFORT PERTH, WESTERN AUSTRALIA, AUSTRALIA INC.
+> ROTARY CLUB OF MAYLANDS, WESTERN AUSTRALIA, AUSTRALIA INC.
 > (Member of Rotary International)

 ## ARTICLE II LOCALITY OF THIS CLUB
 The locality of this Club is as follows:
-> Generally, but not restricted to, the area of Beaufort Street, Highgate WA and surrounding area.
+> Generally, but not restricted to, the city of Maylands, Bayswater WA, and surrounding area.

 ## ARTICLE III OBJECTS AND PURPOSES OF THIS CLUB